+[Select this provision if the Participating Parties will share in the liability Regardless of Fault up to a specified dollar amount.]

+in excess of ____ billion dollars ($ _,000,000,000),

+to the extent such liability is attributable to its Gross Negligence or Willful Misconduct.

+In no event shall an assertion or allegation of Gross Negligence or Willful Misconduct of a Party constitute a defense to the other Parties’ obligations to timely reimburse the Operator for its proportionate share of losses, damages, Costs, expenses and Claims in accordance with the provisions of Exhibit “C.” To the contrary, all Parties shall timely pay their proportionate share of such losses, damages, Costs, expenses and Claims until such assertion or allegation results in a final, non-appealable judgment or final determination of the arbitrators pursuant to Exhibit “H,” subject to reimbursement with interest (assessed at the rate set forth in Exhibit “C”) or other adjustment for amounts paid

+[Select this provision if the Participating Parties will share in the liability Regardless of Fault up to a specified dollar amount by checking the optional provision above.]

+in excess of the ___ billion dollars ($_,000,000,000),

+upon such final judgment or arbitration determination, if appropriate.

 Indemnification for Non-Consent Operations

-To the extent allowed by law, the Participating Parties will hold the Non-Participating Parties (and their Affiliates, agents, insurers, directors, officers, and employees) harmless and release, defend, and indemniFy them against all claims, demands, liabilities, regulatory decrees, and liens for environmental pollution and property damage or personal injury, including sickness and death, caused by or otherwise arising out of Non-Consent Operations, and any loss and cost suffered by a Non-Participating Party as an incident thereof, except where that loss or cost results from the sole, concurrent, or joint negligence, fault, or strict liability of that Non-Participating Party, in which case each Party shall pay or contribute to the settlement or satisfaction of judgment in the proportion that its negligence, fault, or strict liability caused or contributed to the incident.
-If an indemnity in this Agreement is determined to violate law or public policy, that indemnity shall then be enforceable only to the maximum extent allowed by law.
+To the extent allowed by law, the Participating Parties will hold the Non-Participating Parties (and their Affiliates, agents, insurers, directors, officers, and employees) harmless and release, defend, and indemniFy them against all claims, demands, liabilities, regulatory decrees, and liens for environmental pollution and property damage or personal injury, including sickness and death, caused by or otherwise arising out of Non-Consent Operations, and any loss and cost suffered by a Non-Participating Party as an incident thereof, REGARDLESS OF FAULT, except where that loss or cost results from the GROSS negligence or WIllful misconduct of that Non-Participating Party, in which case SUCH NON-PARTICIPATING Party shall pay or contribute to the settlement or satisfaction of judgment SOLELY TO THE EXTENT that its GROSS negligence or WILLFUL MISCONDUCT caused or contributed to the incident.

 Damage to Reservoir and Loss of Reserves

-Notwithstanding any contrary provision of this Agreement, no Party is liable to any other Party for damage to a reservoir OR loss of Hydrocarbons, except if that damage or loss arises from a Party’s Gross Negligence or Willful Misconduct, nor does a Party indemnify any other Party for that damage or loss.
+Notwithstanding any contrary provision of this Agreement, no Party is liable to any other Party for, AND EACH PARTY HEREBY WAIVES AND RELEASES THE OTHER PARTIES FROM, LOSS OF OR damage to a reservoir OR loss of Hydrocarbons, REGARDLESS OF FAULT.

 Non-Essential Personnel

-Unless otherwise mutually agreed by the Parties in writing, in the event a Party requests transportation or access to any drilling rig, Production System, vessel, or other facility used for activities or operations under this Agreement for any person who is not employed by, contracted by, or representing such Party in connection with an ACTIVITY OR operation conducted pursuant to this Agreement, other than governmental officials or representatives of governmental OR regulatory agencies (“Non-Essential Personnel”), THE PARTY REQUESTING SUCH TRANSPORTATION OR ACCESS AGREES TO PROTECT, INDEMNIFY, RELEASE, DEFEND, AND HOLD HARMLESS THE OTHER PARTIES AND THEIR RESPECTIVE OFFICERS, DIRECTORS, MANAGERS, EMPLOYEES, AGENTS, CONTRACTORS, SUBCONTRACTORS, INVITEES, INSURERS, AND REPRESENTATIVES FROM AND AGAINST ALL CLAIMS, DEMANDS, CAUSES OF ACTION, JUDGMENTS, LIABILITIES, CONTRACTUAL LIABILITIES, AND OTHER COSTS (INCLUDING, WITHOUT LIMITATION, COURT COSTS, INTEREST, PENALTIES, LITIGATION EXPENSES, AND REASONABLE ATTORNEYS' FEES) FOR DAMAGE TO, DESTRUCTION OR LOSS OF PROPERTY, AND FOR PERSONAL INJURY OR DEATH OF PERSONS, AND FOR DAMAGE OR HARM TO THE ENVIRONMENT (INCLUDING WITHOUT LIMITATION, SPILL RESPONSE, ENVIRONMENTAL POLLUTION AND CONTAMINATION AND CLEAN-UP COSTS) ARISING OUT OF OR RELATED IN ANY WAY TO THE NEGLIGENCE, FAULT, OR LIABILITY WITHOUT FAULT OF THE NON-ESSENTIAL PERSONNEL BROUGHT BY OR ON BEHALF OF ANY PARTY WHOMSOEVER (INCLUDING, WITHOUT LIMITATION, ALL THIRD PARTIES AND GOVERNMENTAL AGENCIES), WITHOUT REGARD TO THE CAUSES THEREOF, INCLUDING PRE-EXISTING CONDITIONS, THE UNSEAWORTHINESS OF ANY VESSEL, THE STRICT LIABILITY, NEGLIGENCE, OR OTHER FAULT OF ANY PARTY, REGARDLESS OF WHETHER THE NEGLIGENCE BE SOLE, JOINT, OR CONCURRENT, ACTIVE OR PASSIVE, EXCEPT IF CAUSED BY the Gross Negligence or Willful Misconduct of the Party so indemnified and protected.
+Unless otherwise mutually agreed by the Parties in writing, in the event a Party requests transportation or access to any drilling rig, Production System, vessel, or other facility OR LOCATION used for activities or operations under this Agreement for any person who is not employed by, contracted by, or representing such Party in connection with OPERATOR’S PERFORMANCE OF an ACTIVITY OR operation conducted pursuant to this Agreement, other than governmental officials or representatives of governmental OR regulatory agencies OR NON-OPERATORS’ EMPLOYEES, CONTRACTORS, OR REPRESENTATIVES REQUESTED BY OPERATOR TO PARTICIPATE IN SUCH ACTIVITIES (“Non-Essential Personnel”), THE PARTY REQUESTING SUCH TRANSPORTATION OR ACCESS AGREES TO PROTECT, INDEMNIFY, RELEASE, DEFEND, AND HOLD HARMLESS THE OTHER PARTIES AND THEIR RESPECTIVE OFFICERS, DIRECTORS, MANAGERS, EMPLOYEES, AGENTS, CONTRACTORS, SUBCONTRACTORS, INVITEES, INSURERS, AND REPRESENTATIVES FROM AND AGAINST ALL CLAIMS, DEMANDS, CAUSES OF ACTION, JUDGMENTS, LIABILITIES, CONTRACTUAL LIABILITIES, AND OTHER COSTS (INCLUDING COURT COSTS, INTEREST, FINES AND PENALTIES, LITIGATION EXPENSES, AND REASONABLE ATTORNEYS' FEES) FOR: